- Professor of population studies and biology at Stanford Univesity

-Ehrlich’s predictions snared a generation of reporters and Green activists in the 1970s, who gave his totalitarian prescriptions serious consideration.
-Among his other predictions were the following:
+Throughout the 1970s, Ehrlich’s doomsday predictions snared a generation of reporters and Green activists who gave his totalitarian prescriptions serious consideration.
+Also among his more notable forecasts were the following:

 “Smog disasters” in 1973 might kill 200,000 people in New York and Los Angeles.
 (1969)

-Falling temperatures will cause the ice caps to sink into the ocean, producing “a global tidal wave that could wipe out a substantial portion of mankind, and the sea level could rise 60 to 100 feet.”
+Falling temperatures would cause the polar ice caps to sink into the ocean, producing “a global tidal wave that could wipe out a substantial portion of mankind” and cause “the sea level [to] rise 60 to 100 feet.”
 (1970)

 “Actually, the problem in the world is that there is [sic] much too many rich people.”
 (Quoted by the Associated Press, April 6, 1990)

 “Giving society cheap, abundant energy would be the equivalent of giving an idiot child a machine gun.”
-(Quoted by R. Emmett Tyrrell in The American Spectator, September 6, 1992)
+(Quoted in The American Spectator, September 6, 1992)

 “We’ve already had too much economic growth in the United States.
 Economic growth in rich countries like ours is the disease, not the cure.”
-(Quoted by Dixy Lee Ray in her book Trashing the Planet, 1990)
+(Quoted in Trashing the Planet, 1990)